dominodatalab/terraform-aws-eks/README.md

 ## Domino Backups
-To make our backups safe we could use cross account backups (Accounts under same AWS Organization), in case you want to apply this you can use the following [module](https://github.com/dominodatalab/terraform-aws-domino-backup) to enabled this and the following steps:
+(Accounts under same AWS Organization)

 1. Define another provider for the backup account in `main.tf` for infra module.